eclipsesrl/udesly-docs/docs/shopify-account.md

 > account=orders

-To enable pagination just add the pagination to the collection and you can control the number of orders from *shopify -> customize theme*.
+To enable pagination just add the pagination to the collection and you can control the number of orders from *Shopify -> Online Store > Themes > Customize*.

 Inside each single collection item you can add the following attributes on Text elements: